cuixin/xls2lua/readme.md

 # Excel to Lua
-First row will be ignored, this row used for designer's description.
+The first row will be ignored, this row is used for designer's description.

-The second row used for generate lua field.
+The second row is used for the generated Lua's field.

 Support field types:
 1. number